digitalpalireader/digitalpalireader/README.md

 - Code and markup aren't cleanly separated, special care must be taken to not break stuff when changing the code.
 - Manual testing process are not yet streamlined.

-Over a period of time with care and above infrastructure support (linters, prettiers, tests) the code base will evolve to be more amenable to change.
+Over a period of time with care and above infrastructure support (linters, prettiers, testing processes), the code base will evolve to be much easier to change.

-Here is an [excellent book](https://www.amazon.com.au/FEATHERS-WORK-EFFECT-LEG-CODE/dp/0131177052) for techniques for working with legacy code.
+Here is an [excellent book](https://www.amazon.com.au/FEATHERS-WORK-EFFECT-LEG-CODE/dp/0131177052) for techniques for working effectively with legacy code.

 ### Guidelines for contributions